franklinselva/rrbot_rl/README.md

 # RRBOT RL

-This repository contains the implementation for integrating Reinforcement learning with 2R robot arm.
+This repository contains the implementation for integrating Reinforcement learning with 2R robot arm manipulator.
 The application is moving the cuboid using the robot arm to the desired position.
 The implementation is tested in ROS Noetic and the algorithm used for training the robot is Soft Actor Critic (SAC).

 ## Installation